-ART STUDIO 1-2 COURSE #3621-22 Fee: \$20.00 per semester Course Length: 2 semesters Grade Level: 12 Prerequisite: Students must have had three years of art Course Description: Students will be given individual programs of study.
-The focus is on personal development as related to various processes and media.
-ADV PLACEMENT ART STUDIO 1-2 COURSE #3637-38 Fee: \$20.00 per semester Course Length: 2 semesters Grade Level: 11-12 Prerequisite: Students must have had three years of visual art and instructor approval Course Description: This course is a college level course designed for students who are seriously interested in the practical experience of art and is not based on a written exam.
+ART STUDIO 1-2 COURSE #3621-22

+Fee: \$20.00 per semester Course Length: 2 semesters Grade Level: 12

+Prerequisite: Students must have had three years of art

+Course Description: Students will be given individual programs of study.
+The focus is on personal

+development as related to various processes and media.

+ADV PLACEMENT ART STUDIO 1-2 COURSE #3637-38

+Fee: \$20.00 per semester Course Length: 2 semesters Grade Level: 11-12

+Prerequisite: Students must have had three years of visual art and instructor approval Course Description: This course is a college level course designed for students who are seriously interested in the practical experience of art and is not based on a written exam.
 Instead, students submit portfolios for evaluation to the College Board at the end of the school year.
 This course consists of three portfolios: 2-D Design; 3-D Design and Drawing.
 Student chooses which portfolio they will submit.

 Note: Dual Enrollment may be offered for this course.
 Note: Participation in after-school activities is required.

-ADV PLACEMENT ART HISTORY
+ADV PLACEMENT ART

+HISTORY COURSE #3639-40

-COURSE #3639-40 Fee: None
+Fee: None

 Course Length: 2 semesters

 Grade Level: 12

 Prerequisite: None

 Course Description: College courses generally cover the various art media in the following proportions: 40-50 percent painting and drawing; 25 percent architecture; 25 percent sculpture; and 5-10 percent other media.
 The AP Art History Examination reflects these distributions through multiplechoice questions, and long and short essay questions.
 An understanding of the elements of art, fundamental art historical terminology, and technical processes used in the production of art is basic to both college and AP courses.
-Art History increasingly emphasizes understanding works in context,

-considering such issues as patronage, gender, and the functions and effects of works of art.
+Art History increasingly emphasizes understanding works in context, considering such issues as patronage, gender, and the functions and effects of works of art.

 CERAMICS 1 COURSE #3614 Fee: \$20.00

 Course Length: 1 semester Grade Level: 9-12

 Prerequisite: None

 Course Description: This course is an introduction to the nature of clay, glazing and firing.
 The process of hand-building and techniques of surface treatment in good visual organization are explored.

-Note: Due to materials used, students with severe asthma or other respiratory illness may have problems in this course.
+Note: Due to materials used, students with severe asthma or other respiratory illness may

+have problems in this course.

 CERAMICS 2 COURSE #3615 Fee: \$20.00

-Course Length: 1 semester Grade Level: 9-12
+Course Length: 1 semester

+Grade Level: 9-12

 Prerequisite: Ceramics 1

 Course Description: This course is an introduction to the throwing of clay forms on the potter's wheel plus continued exploration of hand building and slip casting.

 Note: Due to materials used, students with severe asthma or other respiratory illness may have problems in this course.

 CERAMICS 3-4 COURSE #3616-17

 Fee: \$20.00 per semester Course Length: 2 semesters Grade Level: 10-12

 Prerequisite: Ceramics 1-2

 Course Description: This course emphasizes the progressive development of skills on the potter's wheel, combined hand-constructed and thrown pieces, hand-built form and mold-making.
 Advanced students are expected to know how to load, maintain and fire kilns, make individual glazes and actively participate in the maintenance of the entire studio.

 Note: Due to materials used, students with severe asthma or respiratory illness may have problems in this course.

 PHYSICAL EDUCATION AND HEALTH

+HEALTH

-WELLNESS 1-2 COURSE #8013-14
+COURSE #8015

+Course Length: 1 semester

-Course Length: 2 semesters Grade Level: 9
+Grade Level: 9

 Prerequisite: None

-Course Description: Wellness takes an integrated approach to teaching health and physical education.
-The focus is on individual students and their responsibility to manage many aspects of their mental, social and physical lives.
-The goal of this course is to inform and equip students with decision-making skills in critical areas of their health and wellness.
-Students are required to fully participate in sports and activities that improve personal fitness.
+Course Description: The focus of this course is on individual students and their responsibility to manage many aspects of their mental, social, and physical lives.
+This course will inform and equip students with decision-making skills in critical areas of their health.

-Course Description: The goal of this course is to improve each student's skills and personal fitness.

-Students will participate in a variety of team and individual sports.
-It is physically demanding and

-Prerequisite: Wellness 1-2 and physically able to meet the demands of the course
+NOTE: Appropriate fitness attire is required for this class.

-Note: This course is required for graduation.
+Note: Health/PE are required for graduation.